opendatasoft/slate/source/includes/_dataset_attachments.md

 ## Delete an attachment

-This endpoint is for deleting a dataset attachment
+This endpoint is for deleting a dataset attachment.

 > Definition